opensearch-project/documentation-website/_migrations/deploying-migration-assistant/configuration-options.md

 2. **Backfill migration with `Reindex-from-Snapshot` (RFS)**
 3. **Live capture migration with Capture and Replay (C&R)**

-Each of these migrations depend on either a snapshot or a capture proxy.
-The following example `cdk.context.json `configurations that are used by AWS Cloud Deployment Kits (CDKs) to deploy and configure the Migration Assistant, shown as separate blocks for each migration type.
-If you are performing a migration that suits multiple scenarios, these options can be combined.
+Each of these migrations depends on either a snapshot or a capture proxy.
+The following example `cdk.context.json` configurations are used by AWS Cloud Development Kit (AWS CDK) to deploy and configure Migration Assistant for OpenSearch, shown as separate blocks for each migration type.
+If you are performing a migration applicable to multiple scenarios, these options can be combined.

 For a complete list of configuration options, see [opensearch-migrations-options.md](https://github.com/opensearch-project/opensearch-migrations/blob/main/deployment/cdk/opensearch-service-migration/options.md).
 If you need a configuration option that is not found on this page, create an issue in the OpenSearch Migrations repository.
 {: .tip }

-Options for the source cluster endpoint, target cluster endpoint, and existing VPC should be configured for the Migration tools to function effectively.
+Options for the source cluster endpoint, target cluster endpoint, and existing virtual private cloud (VPC) should be configured in order for the migration tools to function effectively.

 ## Shared configuration options